Table of Contents

 1.)
 Comparison

 People even compare the pain, can you believe that?
-It is like when you share your problem with someone and they say, “this is nothing you are facing/what you are going through is nothing in front of what I went through a decade ago”.
+It is like when you share your problem with someone and they say, “This is nothing you are facing/what you are going through is nothing in front of what I went through a decade ago”.

 2.)
 Dismissal

 When you tell someone that what they are feeling is a result of overthinking, or you are simply making it up, you dismiss their feelings.
-They need validation, assurance.
+They need validation and assurance.
 Probably, they might be making it up but let them help realise it, do not shut them out by saying things that will only make them feel more alone and sad.

 3.)
 Inactive Listening